GEO-BON/bon-in-a-box-pipelines/pipelines/BILBI_pipelines/parc_pipeline.md

 such actions.

 ### Pipeline limitations
+- PARC is a modeled layer, therefore there are greater uncertainties in areas with less data.
+Interpret the results with caution.

 ## Before you start
 There are no data or API keys required for this analysis.

 ## Running the pipeline

 ### Pipeline inputs